Finding the Northern LightsPáll Jökull assisting two photographers shooting the Northern Lights at the Glacier lagoon at full moon.

 What should I bring?

 You should bring warm clothes and good walking boots.
 Hat and warm gloves are essential when the wind blows and the temperature goes down to minus degrees Celsius.
 A flashlight is useful so you can see what you are doing when you set up your camera and fasten it on your tripod.
 Your smart phone can also be used as a flashlight.
 Bring your camera with fully charged battery's + a spare battery just in case.
 A sturdy tripod is necessary because you are doing long exposures and sometimes in some wind.
 A remote shutter release or using the timer for the shutter to decrease camera shake.
-If you have a lens with large aperture, (f/2.8 or f/2.0) and wide angle (14mm - 21mm) you should use it for getting best results.
-I recommend the Samyang 14mm f2.8 lens for the northern lights.
+If you have a lens with large aperture, (f/1.4 - f/2.8) and wide angle (14mm - 21mm) you should use it for getting best results.
+I recommend for example the Samyang 14mm f2.8 lens for the northern lights.
 It is a fully manual lens, inexpensive and can be bought with various mounts, such as Canon, Nikon, Sony, Pentax, Fujifilm and more.

 Aurora at ThingvellirOn a still night at lake Þingvallavatn.

 Can I use AUTO to shoot the Northern Lights.